RaeOfChey/ReadMeGenie/README.md

 To run any test files in the future, use: npm test

 ## Questions
-If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.
-You can also find more of my work on GitHu at https://github.com/RaeOfChey.
+If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.com You can also find more of my work on GitHu at https://github.com/RaeOfChey.